Studio policies & FAQs

 Class Cancellation

-In the unlikely event that Corner House Studio cancels a class due to illness, low enrollment, or unforeseen issues, we will either offer a make-up session or issue a refund for the missed class.
+In the unlikely event that Corner House Studio cancels a class due to illness, low enrollment, or unforeseen issues, we will either offer an alternative session or issue a refund for the missed class.

 -